yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

   >}}

 Users like to try yuzu on a wide variety of devices; one particularly interesting example is the Tegra X1 product line from NVIDIA, the same architecture that powers the actual Nintendo Switch.
-Since there are drivers available for those devices, yuzu can be run on a Linux environment, but for some reason, such drivers don’t include the VK_EXT_robustness2 extension, which was mandatory up until now.
+Since there are drivers available for those devices, yuzu can be run in a Linux environment, but for some reason, those drivers don’t include the VK_EXT_robustness2 extension, which was mandatory up until now.
-Newcomer [mrcmunir](https://github.com/mrcmunir) decided to change this and {{< gh-hovercard "10635" "mark the extension as optional," >}} letting the most optimal ARM boards for Switch emulation be able to enjoy some good yuzu gameplay.
+Newcomer [mrcmunir](https://github.com/mrcmunir) decided to change this and {{< gh-hovercard "10635" "mark the extension as optional," >}} making the most optimal ARM boards for Switch emulation able to enjoy gameplay with yuzu.

-To close the graphics section, the best for last. toastUnlimited removed the use of a Windows only external memory Vulkan extension.
+To close the graphics section, we saved the best for last. toastUnlimited removed the use of a Windows only external memory Vulkan extension.
 Why?
 To make yuzu {{< gh-hovercard "10829" "compatible with Wine" >}} while using Vulkan!
 Why would someone run yuzu on Wine when a native and faster Linux version is available?
 We don’t know!
 But you can definitely do it now, given you build Wine from source yourself with support for Vulkan child windows.